Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Calibrated Economic Model (RQ1)

+To further demonstrate that the ``50M-class'' small-block regime is not tied to a single parameter point, we perform a brief sensitivity sweep over three primary architectural knobs in Eq.~\ref{eq:SSDIOPSpeak}: the number of channels ($N_{\mathrm{CH}}$), dies per channel ($N_{\mathrm{NAND}}$), and per-command overhead ($\tau_{\mathrm{CMD}}$).
+Table~\ref{tab:sensitivity} reports the resulting peak IOPS for the SLC configuration under the same workload parameters as Fig.~\ref{fig:SSDIOPS} ($\Gamma_{\mathrm{RW}}{=}90{:}10$, $\Phi_{\mathrm{WA}}{=}3$).
+Across pessimistic-to-optimistic settings, 512B peak IOPS remains in the tens-of-millions range, indicating that the key small-block scaling trend (and the resulting seconds-scale implications studied in later sections) is robust to moderate variation of these design parameters.
+Because the break-even expressions depend primarily on IOPS/\$ rather than any single knob, these variations shift absolute thresholds but do not revert the qualitative finding that modern small-block IOPS can push the DRAM$\leftrightarrow$flash boundary into the seconds regime.

-Since the break-even formula Eq.~\ref{eq:breakeven} has the costs on both the numerator and the denominator, we can apply normalized cost to facilitate comparison across configurations.
-In this work, we normalize all component costs to the NAND-die cost.
-Let $\alpha_{\text{CTRL}}$, $\alpha_{\text{S\_DRAM}}$, $\alpha_{\text{H\_DRAM}}$, $\alpha_{\text{CORE}}$ denote the normalized costs of the SSD controller, SSD-internal DRAM, host DRAM, and host cores.
-Table~\ref{tab:normalized_costs} summarizes the normalized cost and performance assumptions for two representative platforms: CPU+DDR and GPU+GDDR.
-All normalized costs are estimated from a manufacturing perspective, driven by die size and process technology rather than market price, to avoid buyer-dependent pricing bias (e.g., hyperscalers vs.~small enterprises).
-Because DDR and NAND have comparable die areas, we set DDR’s normalized die cost to 1; GDDR is set to 2 due to higher pin counts, larger die/package, and tighter power/thermal limits.
-Based on internal chip-design experience, we set $\alpha_{\text{CTRL}}$ as 15, consistent with its area/complexity on mature nodes (e.g., 12–7nm).
-For CPUs/GPUs, costs reflect advanced-node wafer pricing and representative die sizes.
-We set the normalized cost of a server-class CPU core to 4, with 1 M IOPS/core; for GPUs, we set the normalized cost per SM to 3, with 4 M IOPS/SM, based on experiments with NVIDIA's SCADA~(SCaled Accelerated Data Access) platform~\cite{newburn_scada_2024} on the NVIDIA Hopper generation of GPUs.
-Although actual costs vary with product design, foundry pricing, and packaging, our methodology offers a more transparent and repeatable alternative to market-price snapshots.
+Since Eq.~\ref{eq:breakeven} includes costs in both numerator and denominator, we normalize all components to the NAND-die cost for fair comparison.
+Let $\alpha_{\text{CTRL}}$, $\alpha_{\text{S\_DRAM}}$, $\alpha_{\text{H\_DRAM}}$, and $\alpha_{\text{CORE}}$ denote normalized costs of the SSD controller, SSD-internal DRAM, host DRAM, and host cores.
+Table~\ref{tab:normalized_costs} lists values for CPU+DDR and GPU+GDDR platforms.
+All numbers derive from manufacturing parameters (e.g., die area and process node), rather than market price, avoiding buyer bias.
+DDR and NAND have comparable die areas, so DDR’s cost is set to~1, GDDR to~2 due to higher pin counts and tighter thermal limits.
+Based on internal design data, $\alpha_{\text{CTRL}}=15$ (reflecting controller complexity on 12–7 nm nodes).
+A server-class CPU core has cost~4 with 1M IOPS/core, while a GPU SM has cost~3 with 4M IOPS/SM, following NVIDIA’s SCADA~(SCaled Accelerated Data Access) platform~\cite{newburn_scada_2024} on the NVIDIA Hopper generation of GPUs.
+Though actual prices vary, this normalized model provides a consistent, architecture-based basis for comparison.